The Big Idea

 - Associations only “hook” in new information when they connect to something already in your mind.
 If you try to remember a bunch of new things and associate them all together you will get overwhelmed and nothing is really connected into your mind as it is now.

 - Use what is already in your mind to help pull in new things you want to remember.
 Any and everything already there can be leveraged to help make associations with the new thing you want to learn.
 The more associations the better.
+This could be songs, places, concepts, people, animals, sounds, experiences, literally everything already in you mind can be used in one way or another to form associations with something new.

 - Memory is more like painting than computer processing.